dastu08/esp32-weather-station/README.md

     [Project Configuration](#project-configuration) for the steps to enter the _ssid_ and the _password_.
 3. Communicate with the ESP32 via **UDP**.
 Both sending and receiving are done over the same port.
-The port is set in `main.c`.
+The port and the timer periods for heartbeat and measurements are set in `main.c`.
     ```c
     #define UDP_PORT 50000
+    #define MEASUREMENT_RATE 600
+    #define HEARTBEAT_RATE 300
     ```
 4. The **UDP** communication consists of **JSON** objects that are send as strings.
 The following listing shows all the current options.